UNSH/Unity-Apple-Distribution-Workflow/4_InfoPlist/ReadMe.md

 ### IMPORTANT Version
 Don't use 0 in your decimals when you define your version.
 Always increase your versions above zero e.g. to 1.1XX.
 If you use 1.01 Apple will set your version to 1.1 on Itunes Connect, it will show 1.01 on the Appstore page, but you will not be able to upload a 1.1 version to iTunes Connect anymore forcing you to jump from 1.01 to 1.11.

+### IMPORTANT Bug Unity 2018 & Mavericks (OSX 10.9)
+We got complaints from users that our build crashes upon startup apparently this is caused by a bug between Unity 2018 and Mavericks so if you are using 2018 best to set the Minimum system version to 10.10.0 in your info.plist. [macOS Version History](https://en.wikipedia.org/wiki/MacOS_version_history)

 ### Now check these values

 | KEY | VALUE |